-Years of literacy research has shown that if you want to teach Your Baby language, you shouldn’t do it with formal reading instruction — which is why flashcards or reading apps for toddlers are usually useless.
+Years of literacy research has shown that if you want to teach Your Child language, you shouldn’t do it with formal reading instruction — which is why flashcards or reading apps for toddlers are usually useless.

 The reason is, before learning reading, your child first needs to master spoken language and understand the actual meaning of words.